mmuenz/website/television.md

 - You will see the 93-year-old man, with an oxygen tank on his back, entering the bar.

 - You will see the two dogs, the big and the small one, jumping around in joy when they notice the little girl blowing soap bubbles.
-Their owner is in trouble as their leashes are getting tangled.
+Their owner is in trouble because their leashes are getting tangled.

 - You will see the elderly couple walking hand in hand, after fifty-two years of marriage.